 - Turn heat down to low and allow bolognese to simmer for 20-30 minutes, checking back often to stir and see if additional liquid (water or wine) needs to be added.

-- Allow bolognese to sit off heat for 15-30 minutes before serving, reheating if necessary.
+- If you have the time, allow the bolognese to sit off heat for 15-30 minutes before serving, reheating if necessary.
+This deepens the flavor in my opinion and its fantastic the next day as well.

-- Serve over your favorite pasta, adding fresh shaved Parmesan if you enjoy it.
+- Serve over your favorite pasta ( I like it over rigatoni best), adding fresh shaved Parmesan if you enjoy it.